ivanpikulyk/kottans-frontend/README.md

     └── tags <br>

-- Clone a repository into a new directory git clone url  <additional argument how this repository which I trying to clone will be named instead of original name>
+- Clone a repository into a new directory<br> git clone url  <additional argument how this repository which I trying to clone will be named instead of original name>

 - Show the working tree status